 Return pot used to cook orzo to medium-high heat and add 1 tsp. olive oil.

-Add asparagus, garlic, ¼ tsp. salt, and a pinch of pepper.
+Add asparagus, garlic, ¼ tsp. salt, and a pinch of pepper to hot pot.
 Stir occasionally until garlic is fragrant, 1-2 minutes.

-Add ⅓ cup reserved pasta cooking water (reserve remaining for sauce) and cook until asparagus is tender, 3-4 minutes.
+Add ⅓ cup reserved pasta cooking water (reserve remaining for sauce) and stir occasionally until asparagus is tender, 3-4 minutes.

-Stir in orzo and mirepoix.
-Remove from burner, cover, and set aside.
+Stir in orzo and mirepoix base.
+Remove from burner.
+Cover and set aside.

 Make Sauce and Finish Dish

 Return pan used to cook salmon to medium heat.
-Add butter and cook until butter is browned and smells nutty, 1-2 minutes.
+Add butter to hot pan and cook until butter is melted, browned, and smells nutty, 1-2 minutes.

 Stir in hazelnuts, 1 Tbsp. lemon juice, 1 tsp. lemon zest, ¼ cup reserved pasta cooking water, and a pinch of salt.
-Bring to a boil and cook until slightly thickened, 2-3 minutes.
+Bring to a boil.
+Once boiling, stir occasionally until slightly thickened, 2-3 minutes.

 Remove from burner and stir in parsley.

-Plate dish as pictured on front of card, placing salmon on sauce.
-Squeeze lemon wedges to taste over meal.
+Plate dish as pictured on front of card, spooning sauce over salmon.
+Squeeze lemon wedges over dish (to taste).
 Bon appétit!